MalikG15/psbt_analyzer/readme.md

 You can exit the program by simply responding no when the program asks for a `[y/n]` response.

 # Learnings
 I learned a great deal about PSBTs while doing this project.
-I had interacted with PSBTs before but never this technical.
+I had interacted with PSBTs before but never on a technical level.

 Here's several things I learned:
 - The fiat system is so seamless with debit/credit card payment rails easily managing inputs and outputs with no change but of course this comes at the cost of a third party being involved when money is meant for only two (trustless) parties